 CALS does some web services and may be able to help:

-The University will soon be offering a service called UA Sites:
+The University also offers a service for a fee called UA Sites:

 There are some other groups on campus that also will build custom sites:

 ENGR-IT maintains a list of recommended computers for office and lab use here: